 Feminism was simply the moral crusade of the Civil Rights Movement extended to the other half of humanity.
 Its initial charter was for an equity that treated anyone as a full person, and an empowerment and respect for individuals.
 Yoko embodied the spectrum of this in her early '70s records.

 Her experience and activism opened John's perspective, and their protest songs of the period are among the first, strongest, and most forward Feminist anthems ever made.

-At the same time, Joni Mitchell was making piercing albums that matched Dylan, while getting slagged off by Rolling Stone as 'every musician's girlfriend'.
-Yoko's work was ignored entirely by the media.
+At the same time, Joni Mitchell was making piercing albums that easily matched Dylan, while getting slagged off by Rolling Stone as 'every musician's girlfriend'.
+And while Joni was gradually hailed as adventurous stretching from singer-songwriter into jazzy arrangements, Yoko's more eclectic experimentalism and unflinching activism was ignored entirely by the media.